*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 Currently, I’m using bags that are 40 cm (16 inches) in diameter and 55 cm (22 inches) high.

-The best time to plant your potatoes into grow bags is late winter or early spring.
+The best time to plant your potatoes into grow bags is late winter or early spring when any danger of frost has passed.
+Their main growing season is over summer.

 This will depend on whether you receive any rain or not.
 If the weather is dry, water your grow bags at least once a week and ensure you give the soil a good soaking.